The Carpet and Wallpaper Installer

 Roy then contacted his old clients and new prospects.
 Through unprecedented tact and charisma, he closed several deals and signed new contracts.

-Over the following month, Roy’s sales slowly began picking up.
-Within the next quarter, his company had climbed out of the red.
+Over the following months, Roy’s sales and job orders slowly began picking up.
+By the second quarter, his company had climbed out of the red.

 Business was going strong, despite the still weak economy.